Spikeedoo/SnooKey/README.md

 Right now we believe 1080x1920 downscaled to 720x1280 is the way to go.

-Disclaimer: I am not liable for your stupidity.
 Please be responsible and follow the [Rules](https://www.redditinc.com/policies/broadcasting-content-policy).
 Cheers.